sayande717/notes/topics/Computer-Networks.md

 - A hub is a multi-port repeater.
 - It has $>2$ ports.
 - There is some basic functionality built-in, using which we can check if all devices are properly connected or not.
 - Signal filtering/attenuation: Not possible.
 If `A` wants to send some data to `B`, then the others also get the message.
-The message is broadcasted messages to all connected devices.
+The message is broadcasted to all connected devices.
 - **Collision Domain**: A maximum of `n` collisions can occur, if there are `n` connected devices.
 - **Broadcast Domain**: Any broadcast packet will reach all devices connected, on all sides of the hub.